ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 };
 ```

-Following is an example of attaching a JPG file to an email with option 3.
+The following is an example of attaching a JPG file to an email with option 3.

 ```ballerina
 mime:Entity imageAttachment = new;